plstand/gifsimon/README.md

 ## How to run

-Currently, this app is deployed at [gifsimon.herokuapp.com](https://gifsimon.herokuapp.com/).
+This app was deployed on Heroku from July 2012 to May 2018.
+It underwent changes in March 2018 to make it compatible with Node v8.

-If you would like to run your own instance, first install the dependencies:
+If you would like to run your own instance locally, first install the dependencies:

     npm install